waleedmebane/allsembly-prototype/docs/user_s_guide.rst

 estimate of the position it supports, "His heel is vulnerable", has increased and so has the probability estimate of the position supported by that position (i.e., the initial position) that "Achilles is mortal".

-*Note that in the current version of the prototype, the software sometimes requests a new version of the argument graph before it has finished being drawn.
-If that situations occurs, you can get the latest version of the graph by loading the page again.
-Just press enter in the location line after the URL.
-(Do not use the browser's reload or refresh button since that would cause the last form to be resubmitted.)*

 Future features